Listen to "Single Sign-on Implementation for Enterprise Applications" on Spreaker. Close

 Implementation of these steps is enough for most applications, in which the identity provider is initially configured for SSO between applications, but since there are some difficulties with this, we had to go further to “reinvent the wheel”.

-Coming back to OIDC Client, I should mention that it has several different flows for login with name and password, two-factor authentication, and other things.
+Coming back to the OIDC Client, I should mention that it has several different flows for login with name and password, two-factor authentication, and other things.
 However, SSO and session updating require the so-called code flow, which, after the user enters the credentials, returns not the session token, but the code that must be exchanged for the object with session data, namely:

 • Session token (sessionToken is used to access the application API)